 An ingrown toenail brings the dual threats of a lot of pain and a severe infection.
-If you develop an ingrown toenail, contact Matthew Paden, DPM, FACFAS, Dustin Kruse, DPM, MA, FACFAS, and Brett Sachs, DPM, FACFAS and the team at Rocky Mountain Foot and Ankle Center in Wheat Ridge, Colorado.
+If you develop an ingrown toenail, contact Matthew Paden, DPM, FACFAS, Dustin Kruse, DPM, MA, FACFAS, and Brett Sachs, DPM, FACFAS, and the team at Rocky Mountain Foot and Ankle Center in Evergreen and Wheat Ridge, Colorado.
 They can quickly remove the ingrown parts of your toenail and offer treatments to prevent chronic ingrown toenails from recurring.
-Call or make an appointment online today.
+Call the nearest office, or make an appointment online today.

 An ingrown toenail is a painful condition that develops when the edge or upper corner of your toenail curves and grows into the flesh of your toe instead of growing straight out.

 Ingrown toenails are more common on your big toe.
 You might notice that your toe turns red or swells slightly.
 Your toe will hurt and be extremely tender, and it’s possible for an infection to develop in the soft tissue around your toenail.